Code-Institute-Submissions/cumbrian-kayaking/README3.md

      **Goals of the User**

-   **Immediate** information about the holidays is avail
+   **Immediate** information about the holidays is easily available using

-1. **Links** in the navbar are to the Contact form at the bottom , About Us is a dropdown to Reviews and Team information
+ Links in the navbar to the Contact form and to the Features section  About Us is a dropdown to Reviews Sand Team information

 2. **Hero  image**  sets the user expectation on arrival